-By this letter, California Geothermal, Inc., requests the Commission issue forthwith, a Prospecting Permit with an initial term of two years, effective immediately, or alternatively, a noncompetitive for the area of land encompassing the Geothermal Prospecting Permit Application number 9469 filed with the Commission by California Geothermal in 1973.
+By this letter, California Geothermal, Inc., requests the Commission issue forthwith, a Prospecting Permit with an initial term of two years, effective immediately, or alternatively, a noncompetitive for the area of land encompassing the Geothermal prospecting Permit Application number 9469 filed with the Commission by California Geothermal in 1973.
 This lease or Commission by California Geothermal in 1973.
-This lease or prospecting permit should be based upon terms and conditions and prospecting permit should be based upon terms and conditions and royalty rates as they existed on November 26, 1979.
+This lease or prespecting permit should be based upon terms and conditions and propalty rates as they existed on November 26, 1979.
+The logic and royalty rates as they existed on November 26, 1979.
 The logic and legal authority for this request is outlined in the materials below.
 We request that this matter be set for hearing before the Gommission at its next business meeting.
 Please advise me of the time and location for this hearing.